-The system is always in the "stand by" mode unless:
+The system is always in the "ON" mode unless:

-- The Traction Control switch has been used to turn the system off; - There is an Anti-Lock Brake or Traction System malfunction; - The system has been deactivated to prevent damage to the brake system due to overheated brake tempera-
+- The traction control switch has been used to turn the system off; - There is a Anti-Lock Brake System malfunction; - There is a Traction Control System malfunction;

+• The system has been automatically deactivated to prevent damage to the brake system due to overheated brake temperatures.

-NOTE: Extended heavy use of Traction Control may cause the system to deactivate and turn on the Traction Control indicator located in the instrument cluster.
+NOTE: Extended heavy use of Traction Control may cause the system to deactivate and turn on the traction control light located in the instrument cluster.

 This is to prevent overheating of the brake system and is a normal condition.
-After cooling, the system will automatically reactivate and turn off the Traction Control Light.
+The system will remain disabled for about 4 minutes until the brakes have cooled.
+The system will automatically reactivate and turn off the traction control light.